-The centenary of the Congregation which has 3367 religious teachers to 57 299 students in 212 institutions around the world.
+At the time of the centenary of the Congregation there are 3367 religious teachers teaching 57 299 students in 212 institutions around the world.

-Official introduction by Pope Paul IV of the cause of beatification of Mother Marie-Rose
+Official introduction by Pope Paul IV for the Cause of Beatification of Mother Marie-Rose

-Reading the decree on the heroic virtues of Mother Marie-Rose
+Reading of the decree on the heroic virtues of Mother Marie-Rose

 Beatification of Mother Marie-Rose

-In Rome, beatification of Mother Marie-Rose, by Pope John Paul II, giving her the name Blessed Marie-Rose Durocher.
+In Rome, Beatification of Mother Marie-Rose, by Pope John Paul II, resulting in her new name: Blessed Marie-Rose Durocher.

-Adoption of the collective stand against the human trafficking of women and children forced to forced labor
+Adoption of the corporate stand against the trafficking of women and children

 Transfer of the tomb of Mother Marie-Rose

-Transfer of the tomb of Mother Marie-Rose, from the Mother House of Outremont, to the right transept of the Saint-Antoine-de-Padoue cocathedral, Longueuil, where the Marie-Rose Chapel was erected in her honor.
+Transfer of the tomb of Mother Marie-Rose, from the Mother House of Outremont, to the right transept of the Saint-Antoine-de-Padoue Cocathedral, in Longueuil, where the Marie-Rose Chapel was erected in her honor.

-Opening of the Maison Jésus-Marie in Longueuil, new residence of the older sisters and sick sisters
+Opening of the Maison Jésus-Marie in Longueuil (new hospice for older Sisters)

-The Sisters of the Holy Names of Jesus and Mary (SNJM) take a second collective stance affirming that water is a human right and a public good.
+The Sisters of the Holy Names of Jesus and Mary (SNJM) adopt a second corporate stand affirming that water is a human right and a public good.

 Festivities in honor of the 200th birthday of Mother Marie-Rose

-Corporate stand in favor of the defense of migrant and refugee people
+Adoption of the corporate stand in favor of defending migrant and refugee people

-One of the great challenges of the 21st century is the migration issue.
-The Sisters of the Holy Names of Jesus and Mary (SNJM) adopt, after a long process of consultation, a collective position in favor of the defense of migrant and refugee people.
+The plight of migrants and refugees is one of the great challenges of the 21st century.
+The Sisters of the Holy Names of Jesus and Mary (SNJM), after a long process of consultation, adopted a corporate stand advocating for the rights of migrant and refugee people.

-Commemorative year of 175 years of existence of the congregation founded by Eulalie Durocher in Longueuil with her companions Mélodie Dufresne and Henriette Céré.
-The year 2018 is also marked by celebrations of 150 years of founding in California.
+Commemoration of the 175th anniversary of the congregation founded by Blessed Marie-Rose Durocher in Longueuil with Sisters Marie-Agnès and Marie-Madelaine.
+The year 2018 also marked the 150th anniversary of the founding of the SNJM Mission in California.